 MAINE.EXE: The ending sequences.

-OP.EXE: Story Mode initialization.
+OP.EXE: Story Mode initialization, or the title screen.

 MAIN.EXE: The enemy structure?
 Or the bullet structure, maybe?
 Either way, we're still missing a lot of essential gameplay structures.
 At least we did make 📝 first📝 steps in this game, in contrast to TH02.